 Preventing Dog and Cat Battles

 In an effort to keep the cat and dog from getting off on the wrong paw, it is important to ease them both into the new situation.
 Don't just throw the new pet into the mix and hope for the best.
 Before you know it, the fur will be flying and someone could get seriously hurt.
 Instead, start slow.
 The most important part of the process is that you must directly supervise both pets.
-There should be NO unsupervised direct contact until you're confident that both animals will behave appropriately.
+There should be no unsupervised direct contact until you're confident that both animals will behave appropriately.

 Introductions should be done in stages, and each introduction should be done when all pets are as calm and relaxed as possible.
 After a meal might be a good time for this.
-There is no exact formula here; it's just "touch and go."
-You can move onto the next stage when you feel the time is right.
+There is no exact formula here; you can move onto the next stage when you feel the time is right.
 Just make sure you remain in control.
-If you are in doubt, it's okay to back up a step.
-This process can take days, weeks or even months.
+If you are in doubt, it's okay to back up a step; this process can take days, weeks or even months.

 Here is how to begin the careful process of introducing dogs and cats so they will (hopefully) get along.

 Your resident dog or cat should be given the advantage at first.
 When you bring the new pet home, confine that new pet to one room of the home, keeping the door to that room closed.
 Your other pet can have the run of the rest of the house.
 When you are away from the house, it may be best to keep the resident pet away from the closed door where the new pet is staying.
-This may or may not be reasonable based on your home's setup.
+This may or may not be feasible based on your home's setup.